UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 The terms (properties and classes) used SHOULD be added to the `@context`.
 URIs in the `@context` SHOULD resolve to a useful human readable page.
-Where this is not possible - for example if the URI resolves to an RDF ontology file a human-readable URI should be provided using SameAs.
+Where this is not possible - for example if the URI resolves to an RDF ontology file a human-readable URI SHOULD be provided using SameAs.

 For example.
 This URI from the [BIBO] ontology
 <"http://purl.org/ontology/bibo/interviewee"> resolves to an ontology file,